Suggested: Read on to discover the list of best books for CAT preparation.

 Who conducts CAT?

 The CAT exam is conducted by IIMs, selected based on Round Robin method.
-CAT 2016 was conducted by IIM-Bangalore.
+CAT 2017 will be conducted by IIM-Lucknow.

 Medium of CAT exam